-All of the Plan's investments are commingled with the investments of the Eagle Materials Inc. Hourly Profit Sharing Plan (the Eagle Hourly Plan) in the Eagle Materials Inc. Plans Master Trust ("the Master Trust").
+All of the Plan's investments, except for participant loans, are commingled with the investments of the Eagle Materials Inc. Hourly Profit Sharing Plan (the Eagle Hourly Plan) in the Eagle Materials Inc. Plans Master Trust ("the Master Trust").
 The Master Trust is governed by a trust agreement with the Trustee which is held accountable by and reports to the Committee.